Best Sony a6000 Accessories

 If you’re looking for something a bit less expensive, the Lexar 128GB 1667x is a fantastic buy and writes just a wee bit slower than the aforementioned 2000x.

 For UH-I, the SanDisk Extreme U3 memory card is quite tried and true.
-Definitely the best choice if you’re not doing a lot of video.
+Definitely one of the best Sony a6000 accessories if you’re not doing a lot of video.

 Just be aware, there were a number of faulty SanDisk cards that went out on the market a few months back.
 Check your seller’s feedback closely.